Vaccine Information

 - Submit your order request through the online Public Health Ordering System (PHOS).
 If you have yet to register for PHOS, please have your organization's primary contact complete the online registration form.
 Orders placed via fax or email are no longer being processed.

 Please allow 72 hours (3 business days) for orders to be filled.
 You will be notified when your order is ready for pick-up.
-Please wait until you receive this confirmation before picking up your vaccine order.
-You will need to pick-up vaccines from the Middlesex-London Health Unit receiving zone located in the Citi Plaza loading dock at 355 Wellington St., London.
+Please wait until you receive a confirmation before picking up your vaccine order.
+You will need to pick up vaccines from the Middlesex-London Health Unit receiving zone located in the Citi Plaza loading dock at 355 Wellington St., London.
 Please inquire at vaccineorders@mlhu.on.ca for detailed instructions about how to access the loading dock.

 All office staff or couriers MUST arrive prepared with a conditioned insulated container that contains cold ice packs, packing material and a working min-max thermometer that is reading temperatures within +2 to +8 ⁰C.
 Large vaccine orders may require more than one conditioned insulated container.
 Vaccine will not be released without this requirement.

 IMPORTANT: Please carefully review Vaccine Transport and Insulated Containers information for instructions on preparing your cooler for picking up vaccine.
-Vaccine orders will not be released to couriers or office staff who do not bring proper vaccine packing materials and conditioned cooler to the Health Unit for vaccine pick-up.
+Vaccine orders will not be released to couriers or office staff who do not bring proper vaccine packing materials and a conditioned cooler to the Health Unit for vaccine pick up.

 When ordering school immunization program vaccines (HPV, Hepatitis B and Meningococcal ACYW-135), you will be required to provide patient information.
 Once these doses are administered, ALL doses must be reported back to the Health Unit on the paperwork provided with the vaccine.